 RFID is a rapidly growing technology that is becoming more common in business operations.
 According to a 2021 report by Allied Market Research, “the global RFID market size was valued at $10.41 billion in 2020 and is expected to hit $25.47 billion by 2030.”
 Businesses can use RFID to automatically capture information on packages or tags in order to track specific items.
 Encoding RFID tags helps companies access real-time data, reduce costs, and eliminate manual processes such as locating and scanning barcodes.

-This blog will break down the benefits of RFID, how TEKLYNX software supports RFID technology, where RFID is used, and the steps to create an RFID label.
+This blog will break down the benefits of RFID, how TEKLYNX software supports RFID technology, where RFID is used, and how to make an RFID label.

 RFID technology has many business benefits including: